Shaun Pejic

 Shaun Melvyn Pejic (born 16 November 1982) is a former professional footballer who played as a defender.
 He played club football in England, Wales, Canada and the United States and represented Wales at under-20 and under-21 levels.
-He currently works as a FIFA gameplay producer for EA Sports.
+He works as a FIFA gameplay producer for EA Sports.

 Club career

 Wrexham

 Born in Hereford, Herefordshire, Pejic began his career with Wrexham at the age of 14, before training on a Youth Training Scheme and signing a professional contract on 9 August 2002.
 He made his first-team debut in a 1–1 draw away to Port Vale in April 2001.
 He broke into the first-team squad in February 2002, making 12 appearances for Wrexham in the remainder of the 2001–02 season.
 He made 32 appearances in the 2002–03 season, helping Wrexham to promotion to the Second Division and to win the FAW Premier Cup.
 A hairline fracture of his leg ended his 2003–04 season early after he had made 23 appearances.
 He signed a new two-year contract in May 2004.

 Pejic impressed in a 3–2 win away to Notts County in a Football League Trophy match in September 2004, leading manager Denis Smith to say of him, "Our young central three haven't played together much, but Pejic was immense again, his defensive header in the last minute was worth a goal.
 He's come on again this season – that's good as we are expecting boys to do men's jobs."
 It was in this match that Pejic scored his only goal for the club.
 He featured for Wrexham in the 2005 Football League Trophy Final on 10 April 2005, after coming on as a substitute for Stephen Roberts on 14 minutes, which finished in a 2–0 victory over Southend United after extra time.
 He made 44 appearances in 2004–05, which saw Wrexham go into administration and relegated to League Two.
 Pejic missed four months of 2005–06 after tearing cruciate knee ligaments in August 2005 but returned in January 2006, helping Wrexham to the final of the FAW Premier Cup for the second year in succession.
 He agreed to a one-year extension to his contract in June 2006.

 Pejic formed a good partnership at centre back with Steve Evans in 2006–07 with manager Denis Smith saying after beating Scunthorpe United in December 2006, "Scunthorpe have got two of the best strikers outside the Championship and my two centre-backs kept them quiet, they are starting to perform consistently as a pair, so that's good."
 He made 37 appearances as Wrexham avoided relegation to the Conference Premier on the final day of the season and signed a new two-year contract a month later.
 He made 22 appearances in 2007–08 as Wrexham were relegated to the Conference Premier.
 Pejic stayed at the club but rarely featured during the first half of the season and was released, along with Steve Evans, on 2 February 2009.